 2. Heat and Cool as Small a Space as You Can

-Heating and cooling are by far the biggest consumers of kilowatts in your house so anything you can do with that will pay off big.
+Heating and cooling are by far the biggest consumers of kilowatts in your house, so anything you can do with that will pay off big.
 Is there a room you can close off?
-Close the vents in the room, shut the door and roll up a towel to put at the base of the door.
+Close the vents in the room, shut the door, and roll up a towel to put at the base of the door.
 This works in summer or winter because it sort of reduces the square footage of your home.
 Less square footage equals a lower utility bill.
 This really works if it is a room that tends to heat up a lot in summer (west-facing windows) or a poorly insulated room.

-3. Curtains Will Save You Money Year Round
+3. Curtains Will Save You Money Year-Round

 Any kind of curtains will do.
 Don’t worry if you don’t have thermally lined draperies or blackout curtains in your budget.
 Any type of curtain will work.
 Mini-blinds, on the other hand, just don’t cut it.
 You need to keep direct sun out—if you have sun coming in your windows in the summer, you can just walk into that room and feel the temperature difference.
-It isn’t only heating the air inside the room but also the furnishings making your air conditioner work that much harder.
+It isn’t only heating the air inside the room but also the furnishings, which makes your air conditioner work that much harder.
 Just pull the curtains when the sun is shining in and notice the immediate difference.

 4. Investigate Your House for Energy Waste

 Take some time and walk around your place.
 Go to the front door on a cold day and hold your hand at the bottom and run it along the sides and top.
 Do you feel cold air?
 That is a major culprit.
-Put weatherstripping on your shopping list and in the meantime roll up a towel and put at the bottom of the door.
+Put weatherstripping on your shopping list and in the meantime, roll up a towel and put it at the bottom of the door.
 Check out all of your doors this way and your windows as well.
 I have a lot of windows that don’t close properly due to the age of the building.
-Some masking tape does a pretty good job keeping not only the cold air but bugs too!
+Some masking tape does a pretty good job keeping out not only the cold air but the bugs too!

-Ok, there you have it.
-Four ways that you can save money on your electric bill.
-Yes, these tips might seem trivial but if saving money is a priority, or you’re tired of giving your utility company your paycheck every month, try a few or all of them and notice the difference it makes.
+Ok, there you have it—four ways that you can save money on your electric bill.
+Yes, these tips might seem trivial, but if saving money is a priority or you’re tired of giving your utility company your paycheck every month, try a few or all of them and notice the difference it makes.